-As of September 30, 2017, total railroad retirement system assets, comprising assets managed by the National Railroad Retirement Investment Trust and the railroad retirement system accounts at the Treasury, equaled $27.8 billion.
-The Trust was established by the Railroad Retirement and Survivors’ Improvement Act of 2001 to manage and invest railroad retirement assets.
-The cash balance of the railroad unemployment insurance system was $85.1 million at the end of fiscal year 2017.
+As of September 30, 2020, total railroad retirement system assets, comprising assets managed by the National Railroad Retirement Investment Trust (NRRIT) and the railroad retirement system accounts at the Treasury, equaled $25.9 billion.
+The Railroad Retirement and Survivors’ Improvement Act of 2001 established the NRRIT to manage and invest railroad retirement assets.
+The cash balance of the railroad unemployment insurance system was $38.1 million at the end of fiscal year 2020.

-3. What methods were used in forecasting the financial condition of the railroad retirement system?
+2. What methods did the RRB use in forecasting the financial condition of the railroad retirement system?

-The valuation projected the various components of income and outgo of the railroad retirement system under three employment assumptions, intended to provide an optimistic, moderate, and pessimistic outlook, for the 75 calendar years 2017-2091.
-The projections of these components were combined and the investment income calculated to produce the projected balances in the railroad retirement accounts at the end of each projection year.
+In the valuation, the RRB projected the various components of income and outgo of the railroad retirement system under optimistic, moderate and pessimistic employment assumptions for the 75 calendar years 2020-2094 (projection period).
+The RRB combined the projections of these components and calculated anticipated investment income to project balances in the railroad retirement accounts at the end of each year of the projection period.

-The report did not recommend any change in the rate of tax imposed by current law on employers and employees.
+The RRB did not recommend any change in the rate of tax imposed by current law on employers and employees in the report.

-7. What methods were used to evaluate the financial condition of the railroad unemployment insurance system?
+6. What methods did the RRB use to evaluate the financial condition of the railroad unemployment insurance system?

-The economic and employment assumptions used in the unemployment insurance report corresponded to those used in the 27th Actuarial Valuation of the retirement system.
-Projections were made for various components of income and outgo under each of the three employment assumptions, but for the period 2018-2028, rather than a 75-year period.
+The economic and employment assumptions that the RRB used in the unemployment insurance report correspond to those used in the 28th Actuarial Valuation of the retirement system.
+The RRB made projections for various components of income and outgo under optimistic, moderate and pessimistic employment assumptions for the period 2021-2031.

-8. Did the 2018 report on the railroad unemployment insurance system recommend any financing changes to the system?
+8. Did the RRB recommend any financing changes in the 2021 report on the railroad unemployment insurance system?

 # # #

-The RRB’s 2018 financial reports on the retirement and unemployment insurance systems are available in their entirety under the Financial & Reporting tab (Financial, Actuarial, & Statistical).
-Information on the National Railroad Retirement Investment Trust, including its quarterly and annual reports, is also available.
+The RRB’s 2021 financial reports on the retirement and unemployment insurance systems are available in their entirety under the Financial & Reporting tab (Financial, Actuarial, & Statistical), as is information on the National Railroad Retirement Investment Trust, including its quarterly and annual reports.